simonjantsch/switss/docs/source/index.rst

 Like DTMCs, MDPs require a transition matrix and optional state labelings.
 Additional parameters include

-* a index_by_state_action dictionary that maps state-action-pairs to their corresponding row-index in the transition matrix,
+* a dictionary (called index_by_state_action) that maps state-action-pairs to their corresponding row-index in the transition matrix,
 * and an optional labeling for state-action pairs.

 >>> from switss.model import MDP